zyhzsh/S7-Doc/docs/Individual/Research/1 - Mash up - 1.md

 With the help of ChatGPT, I did inspire by the answer above.
 Combine with the feedback from the teacher form last week.
 I have narrowed my focus to bike-sharing as the specific case for my project.
 My current idea is to build a concept similar to "bookcrossing" but for bikes.
 To focus more on "ownership," I will temporarily set aside the common problems of shared bikes like illegal parking or inconvenience compared to privately-owned bicycles.
 My aim is to find a solution that will help users shift their mental model from "buy/rent" to "ownership" or a sense of obligation to cherish the property.

+_This idea was approved by Marcel on 2023-03-21_